anthonymoub/Accountability-Mirror/ML_Stat/README.md

     2. If around 30% (or more) of the column has NA values, then we should just drop them as replacing them with any value might skew the distribution and make our model bias.
     3. Maybe the NA itself is a piece of information, so flagging it by creating a new column would make sense.
 39. When dataset size is relatively small, low variance models are typically the best choice, as they do not overfit and would generalize well on additional data.
+40. Random Forests tend to be faster than XGBoost because the trees grow in parallel, compared to XGBoost, whose trees grow sequentially.
+41. Random Forests tend to be a bit more interpretable than XGBoost because of the best feature they offer.